 The Company sells its products principally to a limited number of distributors, group purchasing organizations, eye care or health care professionals including independent practices, corporate retailers, hospitals and clinics or authorized resellers (collectively, its Customers).
 These Customers may subsequently resell the Company's products to eye care or health care providers and patients.
 In addition to product supply and distribution agreements with Customers, the Company enters into arrangements with health care providers and payors that provide for government-mandated and/or privately negotiated rebates, chargebacks and discounts with respect to the purchase of the Company's products.
 The Company considers purchase orders, which in some cases are governed by master sales agreements, to be contracts with a customer.
 As part of its consideration of the contract, the Company evaluates certain factors including the customer's ability to pay (or credit risk).
-For each contract, the Company considers the promise to transfer products, each of which is distinct, to be the identified performance obligations.
+For each contract, the Company considers the promise to transfer products or render services, each of which is distinct, to be the identified performance obligations.
+The consideration in the contract is allocated among the identified performance obligations based on a relative standalone selling price basis.
+The standalone selling price for each performance obligation is derived from the actual selling price or estimated using historical data or publicly available information.